Conformal prediction for multi-dimensional time series by ellipsoidal sets: Experiments

 We consider three real multivariate time-series datasets.
 The first \textit{wind} dataset considers wind speed in meters per second at different wind farms \citep{zhu2021multi}, with 764 observations in total.
 The second \textit{solar} dataset considers solar radiation in Diffused Horizontal Irradiance (DHI) units at different solar sensors \citep{zhang2021solar}, with 8755 observations in total.
 The third \textit{traffic} dataset considers traffic flow collected at different traffic sensors \citep{xu2021ECAD}, with 8778 observations in total.
 On each dataset, we randomly select $p\in \{2,4,8\}$ locations (same for all methods) and examine the test coverage and average size on the $p$-dimensional time series.
 The first 85\% data are used for training, and the remaining 15\% are used for testing.

 Table \ref{tab:real_data} shows that the test coverage of \MultiSPCI{} and two CP methods is always valid by yielding coverage greater than or equal to the target 95\%.
 In contrast, the two probabilistic forecasting baselines may incur severe under-coverage, where TFT coverage is generally better than DeepAR's.
 Regarding the average size of prediction regions, we also note that the average size by \MultiSPCI{} is consistently smaller than those by baselines (except against Local ellipsoid on solar data when $p=2$), demonstrating that our proposed method quantifies prediction uncertainty more precisely.
 We believe these benefits come from using ellipsoidal rather than hyper-rectangular prediction sets and the adaptive re-estimation of quantiles of non-conformity scores.
+Additionally, Table \ref{tab:high_d_tab} shows comparisons on higher-dimensional wind data, on which the benefits of \MultiSPCI{} persist.
 Figure \ref{fig:real_data_rolling} further analyzes the rolling performance of different methods.
 We see that the rolling coverage of \MultiSPCI{} and the CP baselines all center around the target 95\% coverage value with reasonably small variations.
 Meanwhile, \MultiSPCI{} has a smaller rolling width than the CP baselines, indicating that our proposed method almost always yields smaller prediction regions.
 Lastly, as seen in Figure \ref{fig:cov_residuals}, the estimated correlation between residuals from two different locations can be as high as 0.92 (see solar data).
 Thus, it is indeed necessary to consider such correlation when constructing prediction regions to quantify prediction uncertainty effectively.